Yaroslav-Bondar/simpleJavaScriptApplication/README.md

 # simpleJavaScriptApplication
-simple JavaScript application  (HTML CSS Java Script)  forming a list of goods, adding / removing from / to the basket (using LocalStaroge)
+simple JavaScript application  (HTML CSS Java Script)

+- forming a list of products,
+- adding / removing from / to the basket,
+- product list display
+- using LocalStaroge